 - Mailing list of 75K or more

-- Previous New York Times best seller within the last 5 years
+- Previous New York Times best selling book within the last 5 years

 - Host a radio/TV show or are a regular media guest